benschw/benschw.github.io/_drafts/safe-json-file-db-in-go.markdown

 		}
 	}

-### Read Todo Job
+### Read Todos Job
 Here's one of our jobs for interacting with the database.
-This job simply implements the interface and adds in a "todos" channel so we can also return data.
+This job simply implements the `Job` interface and adds in a "todos" channel so we can also return data.
 Since the job processor is in charge of accessing the db file, all the `Run` function does is pass the todos map to the `todo` response channel.
+Returning `nil` as the updated db model signals that no writes are necessary.

 	// Job to read all todos from the database type ReadTodosJob struct {